-- Number of issuers excluded from the investment universe based on the Exclusion List - Average weighted ESG Rating against the Index/Benchmark - Number of issuers involved in material violations of internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - Average weighted carbon intensity score against the Index/Benchmark - Average weighted water intensity score against the Index/Benchmark - Average weighted waste intensity score against the Index/Benchmark - Percentage of Sustainable Investments - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Number of issuers excluded from the investment universe based on the Exclusion List - Number of issuers involved in material violations of internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - Average weighted carbon intensity score against the Index/Benchmark - Percentage of Sustainable Investments

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?